January 27, 2021

 Care should be taken to have the sensitive surface of the cell completely flush out with the soil at the concrete/soil interface.
 This is achieved by activating a hydraulic jack to keep the cell in position while the concrete is poured in.

 The hydraulic pressure on the jack is maintained somewhat higher than the stress generated by the freshly poured-in concrete at the level at which the jack-out pressure cell is mounted.
 This will prevent the poured concrete from seeping into the soil and cell interface.

 The jack-out pressure cell is a robust sensor designed to effectively function under the condition of rough handling and concreting.

-The sensor has an all welded construction such that space confining the hydraulic fluid is entirely metal, not requiring ‘O’ rings that tend to trap air and reduce cell stiffness.
+The sensor has an all-welded construction such that the space confining the hydraulic fluid is entirely metal, not requiring ‘O’ rings that tend to trap air and reduce cell stiffness.
 The hydraulic fluid is de-aired which materially improves fluid stiffness and performance of the cell.

 The signal can also be transmitted over long distances to a remote automatic data acquisition system like Encardio Rite Model EDAS-10.

 Specification of Model EPS-30V-J Jack out Pressure Cell

 0.5, 1.0, 2.0, 3.5, 5.0, specify